intrig/ict/README.md

 **[ict::multivector reference](multivector.md)**

-## Building unit tests and examples
+## Building unit tests

+Although using the tools does not require any source files, running the unit tests does.
 Just type `make` at the top level to invoke the cmake based build system.
 And `make test` will run the unit tests.